25 Best Things to Do in Sequoia & Kings Canyon National Park

 The Crescent Meadow Loop Trail is an easy, kid-friendly day hike around one of Giant Forest’s most beautiful meadows!

-Furthermore, the Crescent Meadow Loop is one of my personal favorites because it makes for a great trail to look for wildlife in the early morning and late evening hours, as the trail inevitably attracts far fewer visitors compared to other, more popular day hikes in Giant Forest, like the Congress Trail.
+I say this because Crescent Meadow makes for a great trail to look for wildlife in the early morning and late evening hours, as the loop attracts far fewer visitors compared to other, more popular day hikes in Giant Forest, like the Congress Trail—all of which contribute to make the Crescent Meadow Loop one of my personal favorite easy day hikes in Sequoia National Park!

 Read My Separate Post: Crescent Meadow Loop Trail